 - Millwright shop exposes students to machining, alignment, hydraulics and pneumatics, electrical, precision measuring, pump stations, welding, pipe fitting, rigging, and more.

 - Graduates enjoy very good employment prospects.

-Upon successful completion of this program, a graduate may be granted credit by the ministry of advanced education and skills development for 433A - levels 1 & 2 in school of Industrial Millwright Mechanic Apprenticeship Training with approval from the employer.
+Upon successful completion of this program, a graduate may be granted credit by the Ministry of Advanced Education and Skills Development for 433A - levels 1 & 2 in the School of Industrial Millwright Mechanic Apprenticeship Training with approval from the employer.

 Job opportunities are great for technicians to work in industrial and manufacturing environments in power generation, food processing and water/waste treatment plants.
-With a strong background in both theory and practice, graduates are well prepared for positions as millwright apprentice.
+With a strong background in both theory and practice, graduates are well-prepared for positions as millwright apprentices.